dinhhuy258/vim-local-history/README.md

 ### g:local_history_show_info_messages

 Enable info message.
 If you find the vim-local-history message is annoying, then set it off.
+This configuration is used for development purposes.

-Default: `v:true`
+Default: `v:false`

 ### g:local_history_max_changes